-Price competitive commercial or industrial property options are available; and with the NBN due in 2019, Glen Innes is an excellent destination for existing corporations and new ventures to cut costs on a variety of fronts.
+Price competitive commercial or industrial property options are available; and with NBN connectivity, Glen Innes is an excellent destination for existing corporations and new ventures to cut costs on a variety of fronts.

-Glen Innes is on the intersection of two major highways within 2 hours of the Pacific Motorway to the east and the soon to be constructed Inland railway to the west.
-Toowoomba Airport and Brisbane Port is not far to the North.
+Glen Innes is on the intersection of two major highways within 2 hours of the Pacific Motorway to the east and the soon-to-be-constructed Inland railway to the west.
+Toowoomba Airport and the Port of Brisbane are not far to the north.

-With the low cost of living, all the necessary living requirements in health, employment, recreation and education, close transport to get to anywhere in the world, Glen Innes Highlands is ideal for attracting highly skilled workers for your business venture.
+With low-cost living, all the necessary living requirements in health, employment, recreation and education, and transport close by to get to anywhere in the world, Glen Innes Highlands is ideal for attracting highly skilled workers for your business venture.

 In Glen Innes Highlands we have some of the best basalt grazing country in Australia with a relatively high rainfall of 856mm and this tends to be higher towards the east with closer to 1000mm annual rainfall.

-For those coming from most other regions the carrying capacity of livestock justifies the higher acreage prices per acre.
+For those coming from most other regions, the carrying capacity of livestock justifies the higher acreage prices per acre.
 Many farms are inter-generational and are often tightly held onto.
-Some farming is done around Glen Innes with varying crops from corn, oats and soybeans produced.
+Some farming is done around Glen Innes with varying crops, such as corn, oats and soybeans being produced.

-Fat lambs, wool and beef are the main livestock along with multiple horse studs.
-There are some poultry farms, beef feedlots and piggeries in the area along with fruit and vegetable productions.
-The variety of options for land use are all factors driving rural land prices.
+Fat lambs, wool and beef are the main livestock, along with multiple horse studs.
+There are some poultry farms, beef feedlots and piggeries in the area, along with fruit and vegetable productions.
+The variety of options for land use is a factor driving rural land prices.
 There are also forestry interests in the area.

 Glen Innes has some retail premises for let or for sale in the main shopping centre and around town at affordable prices.

-As an example of price - A current café at the southern end of the main street which holds 36 people inside and a further 20 outside, a single car garage out back, rear lane access, large storage area and a 2 bedroom fully furnished unit above is for sale (walk in walk out) for $400,000.
+As an example of price, a current café at the southern end of the main street with a capacity of 36 people inside and a further 20 outside, a single car garage out back, rear lane access, large storage area and a 2-bedroom fully furnished unit above is for sale (walk in walk out) for $400,000.

 For more information contact the local commercial real estates listed below.